Distributionally Robust Regret Optimal Control Under Moment-Based Ambiguity Sets: Convex Reformulation

 The reformulation in \eqref{eq:K_star} can be interpreted as a \emph{regularized} linear-quadratic stochastic control problem.
-The first term in the objective corresponds to the expected regret of a linear controller $K$ in response to a zero-mean disturbance process $w$ with covariance $\SigmaNom$.
-By adding the expected cost incurred by the optimal \emph{noncausal} controller under the same disturbance distribution, the optimization in \eqref{eq:K_star} can be rewritten as $ \Kdrro \! \in \argmin_{K\in\Lcal} \big\{ \Eset_{\PNom}[J(Kw,\,w)] + r_1 \|C(K)\|_\infty + r_2 \|C(K)\|_q \big\},$ where $\PNom \in \borel(\Rset^{n})$ is any distribution with mean $\Eset_{\PNom}[w] = 0$ and second moment $\Eset_{\PNom}[ww^\top] = \SigmaNom$.
-In this reformulation, the leading term represents the nominal expected cost of the controller $K$ under the distribution $\PNom$.
+The first term in the objective is the expected regret of a linear controller $K$ in response to a zero-mean disturbance $w$ with covariance $\SigmaNom$.
+By adding the expected cost of the optimal \emph{noncausal} controller under the same disturbance distribution, the optimization in \eqref{eq:K_star} can be rewritten as $ \Kdrro \! \in \! \argmin_{K\in\Lcal} \Eset_{\bar{P}}[J(Kw,w)] + r_1 \|C(K)\|_\infty \!+ r_2 \|C(K)\|_q $, where $\bar{P} \in \borel(\Rset^{n})$ is any distribution satisfying $\Eset_{\bar{P}}[w] \!=\!
+0$ and $\Eset_{\bar{P}}[ww^\top] \!= \!\SigmaNom$.
+The leading term represents the nominal expected cost of the controller $K$ under the distribution $\bar{P}$.
 The second and third terms penalize the controller's sensitivity to distributional uncertainty in the disturbance mean and covariance, respectively.

 The spectral norm penalty $r_1 \|C(K)\|_\infty$ arises from mean uncertainty and coincides with the worst-case regret incurred by the controller $K$ over all norm-bounded disturbances.
 Specifically,

 so minimizing this term with respect to $K$ corresponds to solving the robust regret optimal control problem $ \min_{K \in \Lcal} \max_{\|\bar{w}\|_2\le 1} R(K \bar{w}, \bar{w})$, as studied in \citep{GoelTAC2023,sabag2021regret}.